Students should log in to Schoology for the day's lesson.

-Teachers of students with an IEP or ILP will be contacting families to review the plan for eLearning days.
+Students with an IEP or ILP will receive accommodations on eLearning days (if applicable).
 Students who receive related services for OT/PT/Speech will have their time made up during another regular school day if they missed their assigned time.
 If a child receives walk-in speech services, then you will need to reschedule with the provider on inclement weather eLearning days.

 Does my child have to be on a computer for the length of the school day?

-No. eLearning days are designed to give families flexibility according to family needs and schedule.
+No. eLearning days are designed to give families flexibility according to family needs and schedules.